xformerfhs/ngramcounter/README.md

 | Byte/N-gram | Byte or n-gram.                                                      |
 | Count       | Number of the times the byte or n-gram if found in the file.         |
 | Share       | Share of the byte or n-gram of the total number of bytes or n-grams. |

+The field separator is a comma (`,`).
+All bytes and n-grams are enclosed in double quotes (`"`).
+If a double quote is present in an n-gram it is written as a double double quote (`""`).
+The share is written as numbers with periods as decimal separators followed by a `%` character.

+Do **not** open this file as a CSV file in Excel!
+Excel has weird transformation rules for CSV files.
+Instead, open the file as a text file and format the first column as text.
+Remember to set `.` as the decimal separator and `,` as the field separator.

 ### Return codes